Procurement Negotiation Strategies for Win-Win Outcomes

 Next is the anticipation phase, which involves subjective preparation.
 It’s all about putting yourself in the other party’s shoes.
 What kind of pressures are they under?
 What are some difficult questions they might ask?

 These queries will help your team understand the other side and come prepared for anything.
-From here, teams will create an action plan, work through negotiation analysis, set terms, develop a concessions strategy, craft a positioning statement, and much more.
+From here, teams will create an action plan, analyze negotiations, set terms, develop a concessions strategy, craft a positioning statement, and more.

 During the actual negotiation, this planning and preparation will prove immensely valuable.